 In Hong Kong, cervical cancer is the seventh most common cancer affecting women and there is big news!
 Starting from the 2019/20 school year, the government will introduce free HPV vaccination to school girls as a public health strategy in Hong Kong’s fight against cancer.

-Girls starting in primary school will be eligible to receive free HPV vaccination
+Girls starting in primary school will be eligible to receive free HPV vaccination in Hong Kong

 Recently announced in The Chief Executive’s 2018 Policy Address young school girls starting in primary school will be vaccinated against HPV.
 “According to the recommendations of the Scientific Committee on Vaccine Preventable Diseases and the Scientific Committee on AIDS and Sexually Transmitted Infections in mid-2018, starting from the 2019/20 school year the government will introduce free HPV vaccination to school girls of particular age groups as a public health strategy for prevention of cervical cancer (section 184).”

 Cited in the Policy Address (section 183), the Cancer Co-ordinating Committee chaired by the Secretary for Food and Health is drawing reference from the World Health Organization’s recommendations, international practices and actual local situations to map out 2019 strategies in regard to cancer prevention and care services between 2020 and 2025, thereby reducing the burden on society imposed by cancer.

 At present, government-subsidized cancer screening already covers colorectal cancer and cervical cancer.
 According to Carrie Lam healthcare services are “livelihood issues of the greatest public concern, just after housing.”

 New child immunization program now including the HPV vaccine in Hong Kong